Siddique-WD/Siddique-WD/README.md

 - 👋 Hi, I’m @Siddique-WD
 - 👀 I’m interested in ... coding ✨😁👍
-- 🌱 I’m currently learning ... full Stack Web Development
+- 🌱 I’m currently learning ...
+Full Stack Web Development
-- 📫 How to reach me ...
+- 📫 How to reach me ... https://www.instagram.com/sidd_101_/
 - ⚡ Fun fact: ...

 <!---
 Siddique-WD/Siddique-WD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.